 Many business owners use both business credit cards and personal credit cards as part of their financial strategy when their business is young.
 We recommend using a business credit card for your business purchases because it makes your accounting and bookkeeping easier and helps to shield you legally from business liability.

 Learning how to apply for a business credit card isn’t a difficult process but knowing how to navigate the application process can help improve your chances at either getting approved or at increasing your total credit line.
 The best card for you is going to be determined by the types of purchases you plan on making with your credit card, what your credit score is, and your total annual business revenue.

 We recommend the Chase Ink Business Cash℠ card as a good cash back card that most small businesses can benefit from.
-You can apply online within a few minutes and get qualified for a card that will reward you up to 5 percent cash back and that provides a 0% introductory APR.
+You can apply online within a few minutes and get qualified for a card that will reward you up to 5 percent cash back and that provides a 0% 12 month introductory APR on purchases.